-At first, you may find yourself treating Rocketbook like you would any other notebook, but with a little creativity and some help from the Rocketbook For Educators page, you’ll find lots of inspiration for classroom use.
+At first, you may find yourself treating Rocketbook like you would any other notebook, but with a little creativity and some help from the Rocketbook for Educators page, you'll find lots of inspiration for classroom use.
 Scan your class or meeting notes, and send them instantly to a class folder, absent students, or your colleagues.
-Design a template of a Venn diagram, lab sheet, or another graphic organizer, share it, and have your students download the PDF to their devices to fill in.
+Design a template of a Venn diagram, lab sheet, or other graphic organizer, share it, and have your students download the PDF to their devices to fill in.
 To promote creativity and have a little fun, challenge students to submit several sketches of a book character or famous historical figure to create animated GIFs.

 While the site offers bulk discounts for educators, providing Rocketbooks for every student can get pricey.
 Students can access the site's free downloadable pages and scan them to their devices.
 This opens up opportunities for them to solve math problems, illustrate science lab observations, or draft preliminary art sketches on paper and save or submit them all digitally.
 Be aware that some students will be hesitant to erase their notes, especially if they aren't tracking where they've sent each one.
 Teachers can support students in setting up their destinations, developing sound organizational skills.

 Keep some extra cloths and spray bottles handy if students are going to use Rocketbooks in class.
 It takes 30 to 60 seconds for pages to dry completely, so to avoid smears and smudges, kids should be careful not to lay damp pages or sweaty hands against notes.
 Also, students may find that if they leave notes more than a few days, they'll leave behind ghost text when erased, so it's probably better to wipe pages clean sooner rather than later.Continue reading Show less